SCrocetti/Arduino/projects/08-Snake_game/README.md

 You can find the complete schematic (KiCad + PDF) and a breadboard wiring diagram in the `circuit/` folder, alongside the Arduino library source code.

 ---

+## Pending Features

+1. Create new circuit schemma with the buttons
+2. Create the PCB design for the display and shiftregister
+3. Create the PCB design for the controller
+4. Create a 3d print for the controller casing